-How did Henry VIII die and how old was he?
+When did Henry VIII die and how old was he?

-For much of the King’s life, he was a fit man and as a young prince he was both cultured and supremely athletic.
+For much of the King’s life, he was a fit man and as a young prince, he was both cultured and supremely athletic.

 He loved martial sports and was a keen jouster and Greenwich suited his lifestyle.
 In 1515 he stocked Greenwich Park with deer which have remained part of the site to this day.
-For his entertainment he built kennels, stables, tennis courts and a cockpit.
+For his entertainment, he built kennels, stables, tennis courts and a cockpit.
 He even built two towers for mock assaults connected to a gallery where the Greenwich armour was kept.

 Two bouts of jousting severely impacted Henry’s health, one of which happened in a famous incident in Greenwich in 1536.
-At this point he was in his 40s.
+At this point, he was in his 40s.
 Clad in armour, Henry came off his horse which then fell on top of him, also clad in armour.
 He was knocked unconscious for two hours.

 According to legend, when the King awoke he had become the bullying tyrant he is now known for being.
 This event also marked the end of his sporting life - he never jousted again.